 2. Trust in yourself.

 You are more than you currently believe you are.
 What has changed is the world around you.
 You grew to adapt to a world that no longer exists.
 Keep in mind that you were able to adapt before what you needed for your old career.
 That means you can adapt to a new career.

 3. Confirm your own value.

 You need to do more than think about what you can do about your lost career.
 You need to change the way you think if you are depressed by your lost career.
-Reading The Change Blog and other positive writing will start embedding a new, positive image of you within you.
+Reading Possibility Change and other positive writing will start embedding a new, positive image of you within you.

 4. Take the time to find out who you truly are.

 Have you considered that your misery may be a result of you acting on what you were told to be?
 Not sure who you are and what you want?
 Now is the perfect time to find out.